agritheory/beam/beam/docs/index.md

 Beam can be extended with custom hooks both on the server side and in the client.
 Read more about customization [here](./hooks.md)

+## Print Server Integration

+Beam offers the ability to print to raw input printers like Zebra printers directly from the browser.
+Also included are several debugging and example print formats.
+For more details about configuring this, see the [print server](./print_server.md) section.

 ## Roadmap and Planned Features

 Feature requests, support requests and bug reports can be made via [GitHub Issues](https://github.com/agritheory/beam/issues).

+To test the scanning functionality without actually having a hardware scanner, see the [testing](./testing.md) section.